 Once clean, assemble the filter back.
 Make sure that the electrical component does not get wet.
 If you are sure that no standing water reached the electronics, put the filter back in its place in your aquarium.

 How to fix a broken in-tank filter?

-There are moments that your in-tank filter may not work on its best condition.
+There are moments when your in-tank filter may not work in its top-rated condition.
 However, this does not automatically mean that your filter is broken.
 Sometimes, all it needs is a little troubleshooting.

 If your in-tank filter is having difficulty performing its duty, you need to do the following:

 - Open the bottom portion of the filter to reveal the impeller.

 - Using a screwdriver, remove the impeller.

 - Once the impeller was detached, remove all standing particles and grime on the case.

 - Before returning the impeller, make sure that it is intact.

 Clean your in-tank filter every three months.
 This should prevent the motor from being overworked, thus leading to replacement.